Simulating the quantum switch with quantum circuits is computationally hard: Results

 We prove this result by explicitly constructing the quantum circuit that performs this simulation, which is given by

 Here, the first circuit line represents the qubit control, the second and third lines represent auxiliary systems, the fourth line represents Alice's primed system, the fifth line represents the target system, and the sixth line represents Bob's primed system.
-In App.~\ref{subapp::oursimulation}, we prove Thm.~\ref{thm::go} by explicitly writing the channel resulting from this circuit for all input channels $A$ and $B$, showing how it recovers that action of the quantum switch when $A$ is a unitary channel, and how it fails to recover the action of the quantum switch when $A$ is a general quantum channel.
+In App.~\ref{subapp::proofoursimulation}, we prove Thm.~\ref{thm::go} explicitly, showing how it recovers the action of the quantum switch when $A$ is a unitary channel, and how it fails when $A$ is a general channel.

+Given that every quantum channel can be seen as the marginal channel of a unitary channel acting on a higher-dimensional space, implemented with the use of an auxiliary system---via the Stinespring dilation theorem---it may seem counter-intuitive that the circuit in Eq.~\eqref{cc::ourcircuit} fails to simulate the quantum switch for general channels.
+However, this is due to the fact that unitary channels acting on higher-dimensional spaces only correspond to general, non-unitary channels mapping the input to the output systems if the auxiliary system is not accessible.
+One way to enforce this is by requiring that the auxiliary systems be discarded.
+If the auxiliary system were discarded, and hence not available to be exploited during the simulation, it is straightforward to see that the circuit in Eq.~\eqref{cc::ourcircuit} would fail.
+In App.~\ref{subapp::unitarydilation}, we discuss in detail how Thm.~\ref{thm::go} relates to the Stinespring dilation of non-unitary quantum channels.